wtasch/horse-app/README.md

 ---
 #### Objective Level 1 (MVP) (complete):
-[-] # '[-]' Create trainer profiles and horse info pages.
+- [x] Create trainer profiles and horse info pages.
-- [X] Allow for editing of information on trainer and horse pages.
+- [x] Allow for editing of information on trainer and horse pages.
 - [x] Allow for deletion of both trainer and horse pages.
 - [x] Create a relationship between trainer and horse pages.